toucansites/try-o-template/installation_guide.md

    - Toucan will generate a folder structure with default configuration files and templates.

 2. Navigate to your new site folder:

    ```
    cd my-site
    ```

-After initializing a site, your project will have the following structure:
+Once your site is initialized, your project will have the following structure:

 ```
 my-site/